wireapp/wire-server/docs/src/how-to/install/configure-federation.md

 As of the release \[helm chart 0.129.0, Wire docker version 2.94.0\] from 2020-12-15, `federationDomain` is a mandatory configuration setting, which defines the {ref}`backend domain <glossary_backend_domain>` of your installation.
-Regardless of whether you want to enable federation for a backend or not, you must decide what its domain is going to be.
-This helps in keeping things simpler across all components of Wire and also enables to turn on federation in the future if required.
+Whether you want to enable federation for a backend or not, you must configure a domain name.
+This keeps our code consistent for federated and non-federations environments across all components of Wire, and also allow the administrator to enable federation in the future if required.
+If no domain is available in the local or global DNS, the domain `invalid.local` should be used.

 It is highly recommended that this domain is configured as something that is controlled by the administrator/operator(s).
 The actual servers